deatrich/doc-with-pandoc-markdown/overview.md

 the formatting of the console session output is limited in the generated docx guide.
 If I find a way around it I will provide updates.

-These tools focus on writing computer technical documentation, but they could easily be adapted for other purposes, like writing presentation slides, or scientific latex documents.
+These tools focus on writing computer technical documentation; however they can easily be adapted for other purposes, like writing presentation slides, or scientific latex documents.
 By modifying style and template parameters you can adapt the tools to your needs.